itrepablik/gokopy/README.md

 This will save tons of your valuable time.

 # Premium Features
-This versions of **open-source gokopy** has a fully functional and basic backup files operation in **Go**, but, in our premium versions of gokopy, it has an automated backup files procedures that currently support the **Windows OS** in which it runs as a [Windows Service](https://itrepablik.com/docs/gokopy/service/) that even when your local machine restarted unexpectedly, it will continue to back up your files as it runs automatically.
+This versions of **open-source gokopy** has a fully functional and basic backup files operation in **Go**, but, in our premium versions of gokopy, it has an automated backup files schedulers that currently support the **Windows OS** in which it runs as a [Windows Service](https://itrepablik.com/docs/gokopy/service/) that even when your local machine restarted unexpectedly, it will continue to back up your files as per scheduled and executes it automatically.

 You can get **1 premium license key** for this full versions of gokopy, please get your free [ITR account](https://itrepalik.com/signup) here and to download the gokopy premium backup files software here.